ademhoxha/mongodb-repository/README.md

 Version 2 or Version 1 features will still works because the `backward compatibility is always guaranteed`.
 For these versions please see [Backward Compatibility](#Backward-Compatibility).

+*Here a list of the most relevant features introduced with the different versions*

+Since version `3.1.4` of `mongodb-repository-wmf` is possible to `open a singleton connection` without calling a CRUD operation.

+Since version `3.1.3` of `mongodb-repository-wmf` is possible to call the `closeSingletonConnetion` method without passing a valid schema name.

+Since version `3.1.3` of `mongodb-repository-wmf` the `Add All` functionality is added.

+Since version `3.1.3` `mongodb-repository-wmf` has is own `Error Type List`.

+Since version `3.1.3` of `mongodb-repository-wmf` the `mocha tests` are added.

+Since version `3.1.0` of `mongodb-repository-wmf` the operation `update` and `remove` will update and remove all matched elements and not only the first one.

 Since version `3.1.0` `mongodb-repository-wmf` is written in `typescript`.

+Since version `3.0.0` `mongodb-repository-wmf` use the `on the fly` created repository.
 ### Configure the On The Fly Repository
 To configure the On The Fly Repository you must invoke the generate method with a configuration JSON Object.
 ```javascript